Vinilificio/vinilificio.com/en/cassettes.md

 ### Info

-Do you remember the old audio cassette tape?
-Yes, the one you can listen in your walkman, in your ghetto blaster or in the car?
+Remember the old school audio cassette tape?
+The one you played in your walkman, your ghettoblaster or in the car?

-Vinilificio produces your audio cassette series (over 50 copies).
-We provide full customized cassette including: printed cassette 1c, inlay 4c (0 flap, 1 flap, 2 flap), slipcase 4c, sticky blank labels for cassette on A4 sheet.
-Our options include ferro and chromo tape (only for blank tape).
-You can check here [the cassette color](/img/Cassettes%20colors%20Vinilificio.pdf) and [the snapbox color](/img/Snap%20box%20Vinilificio.pdf).
-It may happen that more color could be available, or some color not available.
+Vinilificio can produce your audio cassette series (over 50 copies).
+We provide full customized cassettes including: printed cassette 1c, inlay 4c (0 flap, 1 flap, 2 flap), slipcase 4c, sticky blank labels for cassettes on A4 sheet.
+Our options include ferro and chrome tape (only for blank tape).
+You can check [the cassette color](/img/Cassettes%20colors%20Vinilificio.pdf) and [the snapbox color](/img/Snap%20box%20Vinilificio.pdf).
+Some colors may be more available than others.

 ### Specifications